temporalio/reference-app-orders-go/docs/technical-description.md

 being ordered.

 #### Shopping Cart
-Relatedly, the web application does not provide a traditional e-commerce shopping cart, which allows one to create a list of items to purchase by choosing individual products.
+The OMS web application does not provide a typical e-commerce shopping cart for creating a list of items to purchase by choosing individual products.
+This is considered external to the OMS.

-Instead, the web application creates a set of 20 orders, each of which is essentially a pre-filled shopping cart.
-Order #1 always contains a single in-stock item, while the other orders are randomly generated.
+For demonstration purposes, the web application populates a set of 20 orders, each of which is essentially a pre-filled shopping cart.
+Order
+#1 always contains a single in-stock item, while the other orders are
+randomly generated.
 Submitting one of them is equivalent to completing the checkout process in a typical e-commerce website; this step supplies the order to the OMS, which begins processing it.

 #### Product Inventory
-Finally, the OMS does not implement or integrate with a system for managing product inventory.
+Finally, the OMS does not implement or integrate with a real system for managing product inventory.
 The aforementioned `ReserveItems` Activity serves to illustrate where the OMS would connect to such a system, but this application simulates its behavior with logic that determines